gcorrey/scripts/extract_pandda_from_cif/README.md

 The ./extract_pandda.sh script does two things.

-1. Splits a multi data block CIF into two data blocks using the split_cif.py script (the refined data and the original data are in one CIF, and the PanDDA event map are in another).
+1. Splits a multi data block CIF into two data blocks using the split_cif.py script (the refined data and the original data go into one CIF, and the PanDDA event map goes into the other).

 2. Converts the split CIFs into MTZ format using phenix.cif_as_mtz